rubocode/frontier.nvim/doc/design/approach.md

 There is accidental adavantage triggered by certain imperative design constraints.
 The pertinent one here is the decision to limit the design to the discrete _xterm256_ color palette.
-The gluttonous approach would have beeen to work with the almost unlimited choice and options provided by the _truecolor_ palette.
+The gluttonous approach would have beeen to work with the almost unlimited choice and options provided by the _24-bit truecolor_ palette.
 This is tantamount to the difference in working with the digital versus the analog spaces.
 How many colors do you need to highlight code anyway?